joelvaneenwyk/picture-scroller/README.md

 # Compiling

-1. Open `Deluxe/Picture Scroller Deluxe.vbp`
+1. Open `Source/Picture Scroller Deluxe.vbp`
 2. Press Play

 Tested this on Windows 10 using Visual Basic 6.0 and it 'just worked'.
+Previously there was a Lite and Deluxe version, but for simplicity I've removed the Lite version since it was just the Deluxe version with some features removed.